cartesi/honeypot/README.md

 ## Deploying the DApp

-Deploying a new Cartesi DApp to a blockchain requires creating a smart contract on that network, as well as running a validator node for the DApp.
+Deploying a new Cartesi DApp to a blockchain requires creating a smart contract on that network, as well as running a Cartesi Validator Node for the DApp.

 The first step is to build the DApp's back-end machine, which will produce a hash that serves as a unique identifier.